 -I flag indicates that the job is interactive.
 The

 -X flag enables X11 forwarding, which is necessary with a GUI.
+You will need to have a X11 server running on your computer to use X11 forwarding [see more].
 The remaining flags in this example are resource requests with the same meaning as the corresponding header lines in a batch file.

 After you enter this line, you’ll see something like the following:

 Your job will be queued just like any job.
 When the job runs, you’ll see the following line:

 At this point, you have an interactive login shell on one of the compute nodes, which you can treat like any other login shell.

 It is important to remember that OSC systems are optimized for batch processing, not interactive computing.
 If the system load is high, your job may wait for hours in the queue, making interactive batch impractical.
 Requesting a walltime limit of one hour or less is recommended because your job can run on nodes reserved for debugging.